OW-Rep: Open World Object Detection with Instance Representation Learning: Experiments

-\textbf{Comparison under U-OWODB.} Table~\ref{tab:mowodb_results} shows that our method successfully embeds the objects of \textit{unknown-unknown} classes.
-The methods that rely on self-supervised learning of the detector's feature show an even greater performance drop compared to M-OWODB.
+\textbf{Comparison under Unknown-Unknown split.} Table~\ref{tab:unkunk_results} shows that our method successfully embeds objects of \textit{unknown-unknown} classes, despite never observing them during training.
+In contrast, methods that rely on self-supervised learning of the detector's feature still exhibit low performance.
 This indicates that methods rigidly assigning positive or negative pairs during contrastive learning tend to learn a feature space tailored to discriminate the \textit{known-unknown} classes, reducing its generalizability.
-The performance drop in \textit{OSODD} further suggests that training an encoder with numerous inaccurate proposals hampers learning generalizable feature space.
-By distilling detailed instance-wise relationships obtained from VFM, our method learns a more generalizable feature space.
+Similarly, \textit{OSODD} fails to form a sufficiently generalizable feature space due to numerous inaccurate proposals.
+Our method, as shown in Fig.~\ref{fig:similarity_results} (b), successfully captures the high similarity of keyboard embedding with other keyboards, and dissimilarity with cats, despite never observing keyboards during training.
+This demonstrates that our method learns a more generalizable feature space by distilling fine-grained instance-wise relationships from VFM.

-\textbf{Ablation Studies.} We conduct ablation studies to validate the effectiveness of each component, as summarized in Table~\ref{tab:ablation}.
-The \textit{Embedding Transfer Module}~(\text{ET}) improves the feature embedding quality as indicated by an increase in Recall@1, demonstrating that distilling VFM's instance-wise relationships enhances the detector's feature space.
-Additionally, the adoption of an \textit{Unknown Box Refine Module}~(\text{BR}) improves the accurate localization of boxes, increasing U-Recall.
-Overall, combining both components achieves the highest performance in terms of DetRecall by learning the feature embedding from the accurate unknown boxes.
+\textbf{Ablation Studies on Components.} We conduct ablation studies to validate the effectiveness of each component, as summarized in Table~\ref{tab:ablation_comp}.
+The \textit{Embedding Transfer Module}~(\text{ETM}) improves the feature embedding quality as indicated by an increase in Recall@1, demonstrating that distilling VFM's instance-wise relationships enhances the detector's feature space.
+Additionally, the adoption of an \textit{Unknown Box Refine Module}~(\text{URM}) improves the accurate localization of boxes, increasing Unknown Recall.
+Overall, combining both components achieves the highest performance in terms of Recall@1 by learning the feature embedding from the accurate unknown boxes.